Shopify/polaris/polaris.shopify.com/content/foundations/experience-values.md

 ### Trustworthy

 We constantly work to earn trust with our users.
 We pay attention to detail.
-We’re genuine and transparent because it shows we’re acting in users' best interests.
+We’re genuine and transparent because it shows we’re acting in users’ best interests.

 - Fix small mistakes and inconsistencies that erode trust.
-- Be transparent about what features and tools can or can't do.
+- Be transparent about what features and tools can or can’t do.
 - Make safe and positive actions frictionless.
 If they’re risky, give clear instructions and greater control.
 Make it easy to recover from mistakes.

 ### Familiar